 Yes, that’s a mouthful.
 And it’s just the beginning.

-The Setting: A Minimalist Retreat in New Zealand’s South Island
+The Setting: A Minimalist Retreat named Aro Ha

-The retreat itself is located a 40 minute care journey from nearby Queenstown and begins at the airport when you are collected in a mini-van and swiftly transported to the nature oasis that awaits along lake Wakatipu.
+The retreat itself is located a 40-minute car journey from nearby Queenstown and begins at the airport when you are collected in a mini-van and swiftly transported to the natural oasis that awaits along lake Wakatipu.

 Retreats operate both in summer and winter; the latter being the best chance for some time to switch off as the retreats are typically half as full (there were 10 people total on mine).
 Rooms are semi-private, with your own bedroom and shared bathroom facilities with one other retreat-goer.
 At first you might feel slightly apprehensive, but it won’t be long and you’ll be grateful for your roomie encouraging you along to each 6:30am yoga class.